hussainahmad/android-tracking_legacy_way/README.md

+#Google Tag Manager for Android App's

+[Before we look at implementing GTM for android let's have a deeper look at official website][1]

+##TAG
+A tag is a piece of code that sends information to a third party, such as Google Analytics.

 ##TRIGGER
 A trigger is a condition that evaluates to either true or false at runtime.
 Triggers attached to a tag